ninidora/SingMeASong_BackEnd/README.md

 - **70% of the times**: a music which score is above 10 will be recommended randomly;
 - **30% of the times**: a música which score is between -5 e 10 (included) will be recommended randomly;
 - In case there are only above 10 scores or only bellow or equal to 10 scores, any music will be recommended;
--In case there are no musics on the database, a statusCode 404 will be returned;
+- In case there are no musics on the database, a statusCode 404 will be returned;

 - The answer will follow the pattern bellow: